 New Yorkers love to complain.
 In the winter the slightest bit of snow makes everyone freak out and all the schools close.
-The summers, on the other hand, are too hot and everyone escapes to The Hamptons or Maine (I admit it sucks because there are too many tourists and it smells pretty bad).
+The summers, on the other hand, are too hot and everyone escapes to The Hamptons or Maine.
+I admit it sucks because there are too many tourists and it smells pretty bad, but I am not a New Yorker at heart and I don’t see the use in complaining.

 Let me tell you what they are complaining about now.
-Apparently spring doesn’t last long enough and they keep saying “where is spring?”.
+Apparently spring doesn’t last long enough and they keep saying, “Where is spring?”.
 The temperature is between 50-70 most days and we’ve been having a lot of rain.
-Now everyone likes a good Spring, but when did we (they) get this idea that Spring was a walk in the park?
+Now everyone likes a good spring, with the flowers and the nice breeze, but when did we (they) get this idea that spring was a walk in the park?
 The earth is literally regrowing itself!
 Give it a break.

 This morning I woke up to a grey sky again and a dampness in the air that felt like a rainforest and you know what?
-It was so beautiful!
-That is Spring!
-Everyday there is something new, like little presents left out for us every morning, the tress have more leaves and the grass looks greener.
-I’m a Spring baby and I embrace the rain and the mess, bring it.
+It was so beautiful.
+That is spring!
+Everyday there is something new, like little presents left out for us every morning.
+The trees have more leaves and the grass looks greener every morning, and the moss is what I really love to start to see.
+I’m a spring baby and I embrace the rain and the mess, bring it.

 I’ve been a little obsessed with the smells of flowers as of late.
 I almost feel intoxicated by them sometimes.
 Lilacs are just the best thing ever, they make me feel so good about life.

-Rose water is also the bomb and is perfect for spring.
+Rose water is also something I can’t seem to get enough of lately and is perfect for spring.
 I put some in my marinated beets this weekend and it was delightful.
-It might not be everyone’s cup of tea but I can’t get enough.
-I added some rose to this rhubarb cake that I made Tuesday as it was pouring rain outside.
-A couple of weeks ago I got quite soaked walking from the train and when I got home it stopped raining, classic, so I made this cake because.
+A couple of weeks ago I got quite soaked walking from the train and when I got home it stopped raining, classic, so I decided I should make a cake, this cake just because.
 And oh my gosh almond flour cakes are so moist and I think I might even like the texture better than regular flour.
-So this cake was my jam and I used that and just adapted a bit.
+So this cake was just what I wanted and I used that and just adapted a bit., with rose water.

 Rhubarb is RAD!